trevorflahardy/image-merger/README.md

 # image-merger
-This crate provides faster functionality for image processing.
-It is built on top of the image crate and aims to provide a very fast way to merge many images.
-It does this by utilizing parallel processing and by avoiding unnecessary copies.
+This crate provides fast functionality for merging many images.
+It is built on top of the image crate and works to boost performance by utilizing parallel processing and avoiding unnecessary costly operations.

 ## Install